-Our home to school transport policy sets out the help we may be able to provide pupils who don’t live within walking distance of their nearest suitable school.
+Our Home to School Transport Assistance Policy sets out the help we may be able to provide pupils who don’t live within walking distance of their nearest suitable school.

 This distance, set out in the Education Act 1996, is measured by the shortest available walking route and is:

 The help we provide for children who qualify is a free school transport bus pass.